MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: Construction and Working of Waste Oil Incinerator

-To comply with the exhaust emission requirements, proper fuel oil is made available to burn on ships, whose condition is described in Regulation 18.
+Proper fuel oil is made available to burn on ships, whose condition is described in Regulation 18, to comply with the exhaust emission requirements.

-Chapter 4 provides the Regulation on Energy Efficiency on Ships having Regulations 19 to 23.
-Regulation 19 talks about the application of this chapter on ships of 400GT and above.
+Chapter 4 provides the Regulation on Energy Efficiency on Ships, which has Regulations 19 to 23.
+Regulation 19 discusses the application of this chapter to ships of 400GT and above.

 Related Read: How to Improve Energy Efficiency of Ships?